romuluspsf/romuluspsf-site/docs/Donate.md

 # Support Our Mission

-Your contribution helps us provide resources, equipment, wellness programs, and community events for the brave first responders of Romulus.
+Your contribution to the **Romulus Public Safety Foundation** helps us provide resources, equipment, wellness support, and community events for the brave first responders of Romulus.

 Every dollar makes a difference.